 Research since 2014, 100 years after the outbreak of WW1 on the 4th August 1914, has revealed the names of 315 Ossett men who lost their lives during WWI.
 Most of those men are remembered on one or more Ossett Memorials or Rolls of Honour, but 72 of the men, who were born or lived in Ossett, are not remembered on any Ossett Memorial or Roll of Honour.

 All in all, therefore, 402 men and women who were born and/or lived in Ossett lost their lives serving their country in WW1 and WWII.
-It is the intention, by the 11th November 2018, to engrave the names of these men and women on granite memorial stones laid at the base of the Grade II Listed War Memorial in Ossett Market Place.
+On the 11th November 2018, the names of these men and women were engraved on granite memorial stones laid at the base of the Grade II Listed War Memorial in Ossett Market Place.
 For the first time all of these brave men and women will be remembered by their names.
 Biographies for each of these men and women can be seen at the following links here: WWI and WWII.

 What follows is a full list and where possible an image of each of the Ossett Memorials and Rolls of Honour which were originally created by Ossett’s churches and organisations in respect of WWI, The Great War 1914-1918.
 Where appropriate reference is also made to those Rolls of Honour established in respect of those men and women of Ossett who lost their lives in WWII.